esenecal/startup/notes.md

 This gives us more control.
 This one and the previous function are not identical--the promise's resolution is a bit different on execution.
 In order to get the resolve for the latter one, we would need to call await foo().
 Thus, console.log(await foo()); would give us wow, but console.log(foo()) wouldn't--it would give us some pending promise stuff.

+## Express

+## Authentication

+A few things on here:

+A password should be stored in a token, contained in a cookie.
+The password itself should be hashed, with the hashed version being stored in the database.
+This means that the password is unreadable to people.

+A cookie can be made with different options to enhance euthentication:

+- HttpOnly: tells browser to NOT allow JS running on the browser to read the cookie.
+- Secure: requires HTTPS when cookie is sent back to server.
+- SameSite: only returns cookie to domain that generated it.

 ## Database

 We are using MongoDB, which is a database made up of collection.
 Each collection contains JSON documents.
 So think of a collection as an array of Javascript objects, each with a unique ID assigned.